albertattard/java-boot-camp/01 - Primer.md

     Hello world.
     ```

-For more details, please refer to: [https://docs.docker.com/develop/develop-images/multistage-build/](https://docs.docker.com/develop/develop-images/multistage-build/)
+For more details, please refer to: [https://docs.docker.com/develop/develop-images/multistage-build/](https://docs.docker.com/develop/develop-images/multistage-build/).

+Multi-stage docker images are not very common as this feature is not supported by some providers.
+Furthermore, the functionality provided by the Multi-stage docker built is also provided by the Pipeline tools such as [Jenkins](https://www.jenkins.io/) and [GoCD](https://www.gocd.org/) and developers/dev-ops prefer to use this as they tend to provide more than just build the project.

 ## Managing Docker Containers